Mohameddshawky/SC_Project/README.md

-# Genetic Algorithm Library
+# Java Genetic Algorithm Library

-A simple, modular, and extensible Genetic Algorithm library in Java.
+A modular and extensible Genetic Algorithm (GA) library written in Java.
+This project provides a clean architecture for building and solving optimization problems using genetic algorithms.